Theft Defense Lawyer

 Kleptomania | Texas Orthopedic Hospital — Kleptomania is defined as the inability to resist impulses to steal.
 While this is a rare condition, you can learn more about it on this website.
 You can find information about some of the causes, risk factors, symptoms, diagnosis, treatment, and prevention of kleptomania.

-Find a Theft Defense Lawyer in Fort Worth, TX
+Find a Criminal Defense Attorney in Fort Worth, TX

 If you were arrested or are currently being investigated for an alleged theft crime in Texas, you should not delay in obtaining legal representation.
 The attorneys at Townsend, Gebhardt & Eppes, PLLC represent clients on theft crimes throughout Tarrant County, Texas, including Fort Worth and Arlington.